kubecost/docs/install-and-configure/install/multi-cluster/federated-etl/aggregator.md

     requests:
       cpu: 4
       memory: 12Gi
+    # It is recommended to first establish a baseline over several days to
+    # determine a memory limit appropriate for your environment.
     limits:
       cpu: 6
-      memory: 16Gi # It is recommended to first establish a baseline over several days to determine a memory limit appropriate for your environment.
+      memory: 16Gi
 ```

 ### Running the upgrade